-R rates represent electron events.
+R rates nominally represent electron events.
+Far from Jupiter they measure cosmic rays.
 The ADU ranges defining the R Rates are given in the header of the Level 2 files.

-11.4.3.5.1 Rate Box Definitions
+11.4.1.7.1 Rate Box Definitions

 For Electrons and Low-Ions, the rate box definitions are simple ranges in Energy and TOF in ADUs which can be found in the Level 2 headers.
 For Hi-Ions, the Rate Boxes are regions in the TOF-Energy plane (see Figure 11-6).
 The precise specification of the rate boxes is complex and this is why we include rate box classifications in the Level 2 PHA data.
 However, we also provide the file RATEBOXDEFINITIONPLANES.FIT in the CALIB/ directory of PDS data sets.